kailinc/css-animations-demo/README.md

 ### Important Note

 - You can add as many properties are you want in from and to.
+- If you want to incorporate movement, you usually use transform property.

 Synatx of %
 ```css